 Recently one commentator said he thought there was no difference marketing B2B or B2C, because it made no difference if someone purchased some Fintech SaaS for a few dollars per month or purchased a mortgage for hundreds of thousands of dollars – Clearly his perception was based upon value.

-Personally, I believe B2C is for personal purchases and B2B is for profit related decisions and therefore are massively different.
 You never hear a business saying, “this SaaS looks good on me”, they’re not buying the latest Nike trainers!

 It’s not only the difference between B2B and B2C, but there are also some fundamental consistent errors that occur which no one seems to be addressing.
 These problems/issues are highlighted by the plethora of business “quotes” and statistics which are as follows: -